bolaabanjo/Potion/README.md

-Notio clone but i called it Potion.
+Notion clone but i called it Potion.